Liability waivers

 The provider must take steps to bring the waiver to your attention

-For example, a ski resort cannot rely on a waiver posted on a sign at the top of the ski hill.
-You won’t even see the waiver until after you purchase your lift ticket.
+For example, a ski resort can’t rely on a waiver posted on a sign at the top of the ski hill.
+You won’t even see the waiver until after you’ve bought your lift ticket.

 The provider must “bring home” your understanding of the waiver

 The service provider must draw the waiver to your attention, or explain its legal effect to you.
-This is often called bringing it home.
-For example:
+This is often called “bringing home” the message.
+It might be done by:

 having you initial the waiver clause in a contract,